-The success of BTC is on a constant rising path, with investors endorsing the digital currency and companies such as Paypal including it in its payment options.
-Let’s take a look at how BTC actually works, with a special focus on its blockchain, so that we can understand the importance of Bitcoin mining and the role of hashing algorithms.
+The success of BTC is on a constantly rising path, with investors endorsing the digital currency and companies such as Paypal including it in its payment options.
+Now the question: what cryptographic algorithm does the bitcoin blockchain use to generate hashes?
+The SHA-256 is the hashing algorithm used in Bitcoin.
+Keep reading, and we will talk more about how BTC actually works, with a special focus on its blockchain, so that we can understand the importance of Bitcoin mining and the role of hashing algorithms.

 A Brief History of Bitcoin

 Bitcoin was launched in 2009 by a mysterious figure only known pseudonymously as Satoshi Nakamoto.
 Nakamoto was the developer behind BTC and the publishing of the Bitcoin whitepaper was the point when the currency was launched, introducing the first-ever blockchain network to the world.

 When BTC was launched, it was barely worth anything in terms of fiat money.
 Except for Nakamoto and a small community of dedicated crypto enthusiasts, there were very few people interested in using this new digital cash or mining it.
 The situation soon started changing, however, because the utility of BTC quickly gained trust first among the crypto community and then among developers and tech-savvy individuals through social media and internet forums.

 Just a couple of years later, Bitcoin was gaining massive popularity and its price started rapidly rising, from a few dollars per coin during its first years, to several thousands of dollars in the late 2010s.
 The biggest jump in value started happening in 2020, when BTC’s price exploded to several tens of thousands of dollars per coin.
 At this point, people and companies that invested in BTC in its early days practically became millionaires and billionaires thanks to this market fluctuation.